Real Madrid and Germany great Kroos to end career after Euro 2024

 He will have at least three matches there, with Scotland, Hungary and Switzerland the group stage opponents.

-Exiting after lifting the trophy on July 14 would be the ideal scenario, and while admitting the decision to retire wasn't easy to speak out he said "it has now been made.
+Exiting after lifting the trophy on July 14 would be the ideal scenario, with his former Germany and Munich team-mate Miroslav Klose hoping that Kroos can bid farewell with two final trophies as he heaped praise on him.

-"And I can now understand the feeling of being very happy on the one hand and very sad on the other," Kroos added.
+"The way he can read a game is amazing," Klose said.
+"The most important thing about him is that he has remained normal despite his great successes.
+That impresses me, that's his great strength.
+There aren't as many hats as I'd like to tip to him.

+"He can now win two more titles with the Champions League and European Championship trophies.
+I'm keeping my fingers crossed for him.
+That would be the worthy farewell he deserves."